-The effect of monovalent cations on trimeric G protein Gi1\alpha was measured at equimolar agonist and monovalent ions and this high level was inhibited with the order of: $Na^+ > K^+ >$ ions was reversed by increasing concentrations of DOR agonist DADLE.
-The maximum
+The effect of monovalent cations on trimeric G protein Gi1a was measured at equimolar concentration of chloride anion in pertussis-toxin (PTX)-treated HEK293 cells stably expressing PTXinsensitive DOR-G_i1a (Cys351-Ile351) fusion protein by high-affinity $[^{35}S]GTP\gamma\!S$ binding assay.
+The high basal level of binding was detected in absence of DOR agonist and monovalent ions and this high level was inhibited with the order of: $Na^+ > K^+ > Li^+$.

-[35S]GTPyS binding assay.
-The high basal level of binding was detected in absence of DOR

-Li+.
 The first significant inhibition was detected at 1 mM NaCl.
-The inhibition by monovalent within DOR-Gi1α fusion protein and determined in the absence of monovalent cations, ii)

-DADLE response was also highest for sodium and decreased in the order of: $Na^+ > K^+ \approx Li^+$ .

-Our data indicate i) an inherently high activity of trimeric G protein Gi1a when expressed preferential sensitivity of DOR-Gi1a to sodium as far as maximum of agonist response is involved.
+The inhibition by monovalent ions was reversed by increasing concentrations of DOR agonist DADLE.
+The maximum DADLE response was also highest for sodium and decreased in the order of: $Na^+ > K^+ \approx Li^+$.
+Our data indicate i) an inherently high activity of trimeric G protein Gi1a when expressed within DOR-Gi1a fusion protein and determined in the absence of monovalent cations, ii) preferential sensitivity of DOR-Gi1a to sodium as far as maximum of agonist response is involved.

-Key words: δ-opioid receptor (DOR), monovalent ions, Gi1α protein
+Key words

+δ -opioid receptor (DOR) • Monovalent ions • G_i1a protein